milesian/BigBang/README.md

 ```

 **Great logic and nothing strange at this side** ...
-Then, behind [component/start-system](https://github.com/stuartsierra/component/blob/master/src/com/stuartsierra/component.clj#L151) there is a reduction on the system that applies any fn to each component after injecting fresh dependencies.
+Then, when we call [component/start-system](https://github.com/stuartsierra/component/blob/master/src/com/stuartsierra/component.clj#L151) there is actually a call to update-system that it's a reduction on the system that applies any fn to each component after injecting fresh dependencies.
 And... logically, **if we pass a system and a fn we get a new-updated-system**.

-### but what is the component definition?
+### but... what is the component definition?
 Extracted from the component/[README](https://github.com/stuartsierra/component/blob/master/README.md)
 > For the purposes of this framework, a component is a collection of functions or procedures which **share some runtime state**.

-For me this **functions that share runtime state** is the key to understand in our clojure functional world.
+For me this **"functions that share runtime state"** is the key that we need to understand in our clojure functional world.
 And I think that its meaning can easily improved with this extended started-component definition:

-### started-component (a component after component/start)
+#### started-component (a component after component/start)
 **a started** component is a collection of functions or procedures wich share some runtime state **produced in component/start** (possibly using other started components, also called dependencies)

 Examples of started components can be a database component with an open connection db, or a webserver component listening on a port opened.

-### joining component/update-system and component/start
+#### joining component/update-system and component/start

 To understand these two fns together, let's find the differences of following two sequence calls: